DOI-USGS/python-for-hydrology/more_resources/glossary_of_jargon.md

 #### munging
 verb (used with or without object), munged, mung·ing.
 Computer Slang. to manipulate (raw data), especially to convert (data) from one format to another: the munging of HTML content.

+#### PEBKAC
+problem exists between keyboard and computer. see also RTFM

 #### REPL
 Read-Eval-Print Loop